Overview

 | Control flow | Branch (if/else), Loop (for each), Filter (gate), Delay (wait) |

-HTTP primitive and Webhooks (your APIs)
+HTTP and webhooks (your APIs)

 Two escape hatches for anything not in the connector list:

-- HTTP Request action — call any REST API with custom headers, auth, and body.
+- HTTP Request action: call any REST API with custom headers, auth, and body.
 Use it for internal services, niche SaaS, or quick prototypes.

-- Webhook Received trigger — Taskade hosts a unique URL; any HTTP POST kicks off the flow.
+- Webhook Received trigger: Taskade hosts a unique URL; any HTTP POST kicks off the flow.
 Bearer-token auth supported.

 Durable execution